katelo731/Tetris/README.md

 As you clear more rows in the same time，more scores you get in one operation.

-Once the block stack to the top of the ceil，the game is over!
+Once the block stack to the top，the game is over!

 ### control : using keyboard